Bemnetkebede/A2sv_Web_track_projects/task_one_todo-list/README.md

 Add Task
 ![screenshot](screenshots/add-tasks.png)
 Type a task in the input field and click the “Add Task” button.
 The task appears with:

-A checkbox to mark as completed
+    ✅ A checkbox to mark it as completed
-An Edit button to modify the task
+    ✏️ An Edit button
-A Delete button to remove it
+    🗑️ A Delete button

 ✅ Mark Task as Completed
 Completed Task